-Although not an activist pur-sang, he fully and naturally subscribes to Greenpeace's vision to work toward a green and peaceful world; this is what has led him to serve on Greenpeace's international board.
+Although not an activist pur-sang, he fully and naturally subscribes to Greenpeace's vision of working toward a green and peaceful world, which has led him to serve on Greenpeace's International board.
 Hann lives within a sustainable community he created with a small group of like-minded families.
 In his spare time, Hann enjoys hiking in the woods, cycling in the mountains, and visiting modern art museums.